 02.Le Sarkara

-Good to Know: The creative French plates at Le Sarkara pair best with sharp tailoring to match the room's smart and elegant crowd.
+Good to Know: The creative French menus at Le Sarkara demand your full attention, so lean into the smart and elegant dress code with sharp tailoring to match the precision of the kitchen.

 © Photo Credits: Union